g3w-suite/g3w-admin/docs/manual/g3wsuite_client.md

 The metadata reported in this session derive from those set at the QGIS project level.

 This content is divided into three sessions: **General, Space Info and Layers.**
- * **General:** reports the metadata defined on the QGIS project at the menu level Project → Project Properties, OWS Server session, Service Capabilities.
+ * **General:** reports the metadata defined on the QGIS project in the item: Project →  Properties (QGIS Server session, Service Capabilities)
-   In case of login as anonymous user in this session there is also the URL of the tael project WMS service.
+   In case of login as anonymous user the URL of the WMS service is shown.
- * **Space Info:** reports the EPSG code of the projection system associated with the QGIS project and the BoundingBox relating to the initial publication extension, defined at the menu level Project → Project Properties, OWS Server session, WMS Capabilities, Published extension
+ * **Spatial:** reports the EPSG code of the projection system associated with the QGIS project and the BoundingBox relating to the initial publication extension, defined in the item: Project →  Properties (QGIS Server session, WMS Capabilities, Advertised extent)
- * **Layers:** reports the metadata associated with the individual layers.
-Metadata defined at the Layer Properties level
+ * **Layers:** reports simple metadata associated with the individual layers.

 ![Project title settings](../images/manual/g3wclient_metadata_view.png)